TMB2003/TMB2003/README.md

 - 🌱 Currently learning the MERN stack.
 - 👯 Looking to collaborate on web development projects.
 - 💬 Ask me about JavaScript, React, Node, and web fundamentals.
-- ⚡ Fun fact: I love going to the gym.
+- ⚡ Fun fact: I love playing football and chess.

 ---